 Best Laceless Boots

 Since the release of the ACE 16+ Purecontrol, laceless football boots have been the bread-and-butter of adidas, making the flagship + models with a laceless construction.
-The brand's current lineup offers a significant degree of variety, with the Predator Freak going for a knitted upper filled with grippy rubber spikes, high-cut collar plus a split soleplate, the X Ghosted offering a thin and translucent synthetic upper called Mirageskin and a soleplate with carbon fibre inserts, and, lastly, the Copa Sense showing the laceless closure in a leather-knit fusioned upper.
+The brand’s current lineup has a significant degree of variety, with the Predator Accuracy+ going for a synthetic Hybridtouch upper filled with grippy rubber blocks and a high-cut collar, the X Speedportal+ offering a thin and translucent synthetic upper called Speedskin 2.0 and a responsive soleplate with carbon fibre inserts, and, lastly, the Copa Pure+ showing the laceless closure in a leather-knit fusioned upper.

 So when wearing a laceless boot that has a soft upper, it can feel like your toes are in a car without the seat belt strapped and as it stops your toes crash into the front of the boot.
-In addition as you lift your foot to run, the heel slips and your foot comes out of the boot slighly, like wearing an ill fitting pair of slippers.
+In addition as you lift your foot to run, the heel slips and your foot comes out of the boot slightly, like wearing an ill fitting pair of slippers.
 To counteract this, a laceless boot has a narrow opening and a tighter midfoot, both of which understandably is designed to lock the foot down but also make it harder to put on a laceless boot in the first place especially if one is on the wider range of foot width.
-The Copa Sense specifically tries to address heel lockdown by introducing the Sensepods around the heel liner.

 Kids Laceless Boots

-The Kids-specific Predator Freak+ and X Ghosted+ do provide a sized-down version of the Primeknit w/ Demonskin and Mirageskin respectively.
+The Kids-specific Predator Accuracy+ and X Speedportal+ do provide a sized-down version of the Hybridtouch w/ grip blocks and Speedskin 2.0, respectively.
 They are slightly more padded to provide more comfort and security to the feet of younger players.
-The outsoles are single layers of TPU instead of the adult Predator's split soled Controlframe and the senior X Ghosted's carbon fibred Carbitex Speedframe.
-The laceless Copa for Kids only comes in with the .3 takedown, which arguably has more leather component than the top-end +model.
-Like the previous two boots, the Kids laceless Copas are outfitted with a plain TPU soleplate.
+The outsoles are single layers of TPU instead of the adult Predator’s actual Facetframe and the senior X’s snappy Carbitex Speedframe.

 Affordable Laceless Boot Options

 The Three Stripes brand does have cheaper laceless boots that are visually based on the high-end models.
 To cut corners, adidas uses less premium materials and build execution.
-For instance, the Predator Freak.3 replaces the rubber spikes of the Demonskin technology with a sticky graphic called Demonscale.
-The X Ghosted.3 has a dual mesh-based synthetic upper to loosely replicate the Mirageskin upper.
-The Copa Sense.3, on the other hand, has a hard transition between a textile tongue and a leather upper, taking cues from the seamless merging of knit and leather in the Fusionskin material of the Copa Sense+.
-It's important to note that the common observation among football boot reviewers is that .3 laceless takedowns suffer from a shallow heel, thus negatively affecting the fit overall.
-However, it is also a consensus that the X Ghosted.3 has the best fit and lockdown among the three takedown boots because of its more structured shape and material and a little bit deeper heel.
+For instance, the Predator Edge.3 replaces the rubber ribs of the Zoneskin technology with a sticky print called Control Zone.
+The X Speedportal.3 has a coated textile upper to loosely replicate the Speedskin 2.0.
+It’s important to note that the common observation among football boot reviewers is that .3 laceless takedowns suffer from a shallow heel, thus negatively affecting the fit overall.